TRENDMizzou/TREND-manual/tutorial/tutorial_aqua.md

 ##SPECTROMETER/DATA SYSTEM= PERKIN-ELMER LAMBDA 19 UV/VIS/NIR UV
 ```

-- The Vis spectra series can be visualized as:
+- The Vis spectra series are displayed here with their time stamps:
 <img src="../png/Vis.jpg" width="600px" alt="Vis Spectra">

 ### Steps
 #### 1. Prepare `xaxisfile` by extracting time information from all blocks (Optional)
-- The aquation of trans-[Co(en)<sub>2</sub>Cl<sub>2</sub>]<sup>+</sup> is
+- The time courses of the aquation of trans-[Co(en)<sub>2</sub>Cl<sub>2</sub>]<sup>+</sup>
-a time-dependent reaction.
-The experiment time of each block was shown
+was recoreded in this example.
+This time at which
+each spectrum(block) was collected is given
-by the `##TIME` flag, such as
+by the `##TIME` field, for example:
 ```bash
 ##TIME= 18:07:10.00
 ```

-- Although TREND does not need time information to perform PCA analysis on
+- Although TREND does not need the temporal information to perform PCA analysis on
-this kinetic experiment, it will be helpful to visualize the time-course
+this kinetic experiment, it will be needed to plot the time-course
-of reaction by plotting principal components vs time.
+of the reaction with its time scale.
-- Currently the `x axis` points in `xaxisfile` must be integer or floating point numbers,
+- Since the `x axis` points in `xaxisfile` must be integer or
-therefore the time format must be converted.
+floating point numbers, these need to be extracted from the
+JCAMP-DX (`.jdx` or `.dx`) file.

 - 1.1.
 Extract time information
-I. This can be done manually or running the following command in Linux or macOS terminal
+I. This can be done manually or running the following command in a Linux
+or macOS terminal using this syntax:
 ```bash
 cat blckpac1.jdx |grep "TIME"|awk '{print $2}' > time.txt
 ```